 To avoid any possible issues, check this comprehensive guide on how to run Magento product import quickly and smoothly.

-There are a few steps to follow for an automated product catalog upload.
+There are a few steps to follow for import products in Magento 2.
 Let’s check each of them.

-Before you start uploading your products, you need to prepare data.
+Before you start importing your products in the Magento store, you need to prepare data.
 To do so, go to your Admin Panel and enter your credentials:

 After that, choose System → Data transfer → Import.

-Before importing, you need to generate a CSV file with your product data.
+Before importing products in Magento 2, you need to generate a CSV file with your product data.
 If you’re not sure what a final file should look like, download the Magento import products CSV sample first.
 Click on Download Sample File and open it:

 Here’s what your file might look like: